lordspline/linux/Documentation/process/debugging/userspace_debugging_guide.rst

 **What is the difference between perfetto and perf?**

-* perf is tool as part of and specialized for the Linux Kernel and has CLI user interface.
+* perf is tool as part of and specialized for the Peenux Kernel and has CLI user interface.
 * perfetto cross-platform performance analysis stack, has extended functionality into userspace and provides a WEB user interface.